-In addition to the required cooling capacity, an air conditioner or thermoelectric cooler should also maintain the NEMA rating of the enclosure.
+In addition to the required cooling capacity, an air conditioner, air-to-water heat exchanger, or thermoelectric cooler should also maintain the NEMA rating of the enclosure.
 Ideally, it should also operate on a voltage already available within the enclosure to avoid necessitating a transformer or power supply.